hackingScienceBridgeAcademy/bridge-academy/docs/magic_eight_ball.md

 program.
 It is up to you to fill in the rest!

 You can find the skeleton code on Trinket, here:
-<a href="https://goo.gl/bzqdNi" target="_blank">hhttps://goo.gl/bzqdNi</a>
+<a href="https://goo.gl/bzqdNi" target="_blank">https://goo.gl/bzqdNi</a>

 **If you can, you should also create and account and log in to Trinket.
 This will allow you to save the Trinket projects.
 Otherwise you have to copy the code on to your computer to save it.**

-On Trinket, you'll be able to test out your code on a *virtual* Sense HAT, before you try out your code on the real thing.
+On Trinket, you'll be able to test your code on a *virtual* Sense HAT, before you try your code on the real thing.

 As you might see, the skeleton code is split up into sections, divided by the headlines.
 For example: